PyO3/pyo3/guide/src/index.md

 PyO3 0.21 has introduced a significant new API, termed the "Bound" API after the new smart pointer `Bound<T>`.

-While much of the guide has been updated to the new API, it is possible some stray references to the older "GIL Refs" API such as `&PyAny` may remain.
+While most of this guide has been updated to the new API, it is possible some stray references to the older "GIL Refs" API such as `&PyAny` remain.
 </div>

 <hr style="opacity:0.2">